Step Up Into Altium Designer from PCAD

 Altium Designer gives you the powerful tools you need to get the job done

 With design schedules and budgets getting smaller and smaller, there is more for the PCB designer to do these days than ever before.
 Here is where Altium Designer can really help you.
 Starting with your component selection, Altium Designer’s Active BOM is a bill of materials management tool that comes complete with a cloud connection to your preferred part vendors.
 This will enable you to get real-time pricing, availability, and technical data on your parts before you use them in your design.
 Since Active BOM is another portal into your design data, you can use it for selecting and reporting on parts, highlighting those parts in either the schematic or layout and of course, creating a bill of materials list for manufacturing.

 Altium Designer also has the ability to give you immediate visual power analysis of your design while you are laying out the board.
 The PDN Analyzer will allow you to identify and resolve voltage and current density issues while in layout.
 This will save you the time and cost of creating prototype boards just to find power distribution network problems.
 Altium Designer is also able to help with one of the last tasks in the design cycle, the creation of manufacturing documentation.
 There’s no need to take up your valuable time creating the same drawings over and over again when Altium Designer can do this job for you automatically.

 Put the Full Power of Altium Designer to Work for You

 Whether it’s looking through your computer-aided design software for a component library or utilizing available PCB footprints to produce your design as a PCB prototype, Altium Designer has what you need.
-As important as place and route is, there’s more work to be done and Altium Designer is ready with a plethora of tools and features that will help.
+As important as place and route are, there’s more work to be done and Altium Designer is ready with a plethora of tools and features that will help.